Name: Patricia Clarke

 Prison Conduct: Excellent conduct

-Accomplishments: GED,College, Paralegal Diploma, Cosmetology license, Cosmo Instructor license, Change Program, Introduction to Psychology, Industrial Housekeeper with the Department of Labor, Advanced Psychology; Theology In Church Ministries, 18 months Residential Life Connections Program, Computer Peripheral Operator, and more.
+Accomplishments: GED,College, Paralegal Diploma, Cosmetology license, Cosmo Instructor license, Change Program, Introduction to Psychology, Industrial Housekeeper with the Department of Labor, Advanced Psychology; Theology In Church Ministries, 18 months Residential Life Connections Program, Computer Peripheral Operator, Associate, Bachelor and Master’s Degree in Pastoral Ministry.

 Health Issues: Sickle Cell Anemia